siong1987/danger-clubhouse/README.md

 Clubhouse currently only supports [one-way linking](https://help.clubhouse.io/hc/en-us/articles/207540323-Using-The-Clubhouse-GitHub-Integration) from Clubhouse to
 GitHub.
-As part of our GitHub workflow, we need to link to stories in Clubhouse so that reviewer will have more context our the pull request.
+As part of our GitHub workflow, we need to link to stories in Clubhouse so that reviewer will have more context about the pull request.

 This danger plugin does exactly that :)